andrewindeche/BudgetingAPI/README.md

 # Envelope budgeting
 The project contains an API that allows clients to create and manage a personal budget.
 Using Envelope Budgeting principles, the API allows users to manage budget envelopes and track the balance of each envelope.

-Built using Express Js, Node Js
+Built using Express Js, Node Js, Mongo Db

 # Installing
 To install the dependencies: